dalesgit/obsidian/pages/10th-anniversary.md

   reads the motto on the church we chose.
   That's tough to incarnate.
   10 years is 10 years of enfleshing "I love you" -- no matter what.
-  That's something.
+  That's something, not to be sneezed at, no laughing matter.
 - You asked once if there was **chemistry**?
   Oh, indeed.
   No matter what, no exceptions -- it's easier today, I'm more assured, than yesterday -- multiplied back 10 years.